Bug report #20593

 On 3.2 it worked fine, so we think this is a glitch from this version.

-#2 Updated by Raul Sangonzalo over 1 year ago
+#2 Updated by Raul Sangonzalo about 2 years ago

 Nyall Dawson wrote: